docker/docs/engine/userguide/networking/default_network/dockerlinks.md

 title: Legacy container links
 ---

-The information in this section explains legacy container links within the Docker default bridge.
-This is a `bridge` network named `bridge` created automatically when you install Docker.
+The information in this section explains legacy container links within the Docker default `bridge` network which is created automatically when you install Docker.

 Before the [Docker networks feature](../index.md), you could use the Docker link feature to allow containers to discover each other and securely